 The AST disc is incubated in a temperature-controlled part of the instrument and the culturing chambers are read at even intervals by a high-speed, high-resolution optical detection system.

 The analysis can continue without knowing the bacterial ID up until this point.
-When the ID is available, MIC is calculated for each antibiotic by a separate algorithm that also weighs in information about the bacterial ID.
-Using this value as the basis, bacteria are classified as susceptible (S), intermediate (I) or resistant (R) in terms of the current antibiotics.
+When the ID is available, MIC is calculated for each antimicrobial by a separate algorithm that also weighs in information about the bacterial ID.
+Using this value as the basis, bacteria are classified as susceptible (S), intermediate (I) or resistant (R) in terms of the current antimicrobials.

-ASTar facilitates a wide concentration range for each antibiotic, which ensures sufficient coverage around the breakpoints, even if they are updated.
+ASTar facilitates a wide concentration range for each antimicrobials, which ensures sufficient coverage around the breakpoints, even if they are updated.

 Ready to explore the AST solution for all needs?